Photisarath II

 Phothisarath II (or Chao Ong-Lo, Ba-Nan, Pha Maha Nam) (1552–1627) was the king of the Laotian Kingdom of Lan Xang between 1623 and 1627.

 Reigning with the regnal name of Samdach Brhat-Anya Chao Bandita Buddhisa Raja Sri Sadhana Kanayudha, he was the eldest son of King Sen Soulintha.
 A Governor of Sikotabong before his accession, he was raised to the throne by the nobles, after the death of Ouphagnauvarath I in 1623.
-He dies in 1627.
+He died in 1627.